JavaScript seems to be disabled in your browser.

 Overview

-Hangar 9 UltraCote® is a high tech polyester covering that includes a unique multi temperature-controlled adhesive and shrinkage system, making it flexible and easy to use.
-A patented polymerizing procedure permanently merges the color to the polyester film covering, getting rid of the possibilities of color-layer separation and permits rearranging the covering on your model.
-UltraCote's distinct ability to both diminish and stretch make it superior to other coverings for walking around tight curves and wingtips.
+Hangar 9 UltraCote® is a high tech polyester covering that includes a unique multi temperature-controlled adhesive and shrinkage system, making it versatile and simple to apply.
+A trademarked polymerizing process completely merges the color to the polyester film covering, removing the possibilities of color-layer separation and allows rearranging the covering on your design.
+UltraCote's unique ability to both shrink and stretch make it exceptional to other coverings for walking around tight curves and wingtips.

 Temperature varieties are as follows: